 If you think you sustained an injury in a car accident, it’s vital to file an insurance claim.
 Visit a doctor immediately and document your injuries in photos and writing.
 You may need to hire a personal injury attorney as well.
 If there’s a possibility that another driver or passenger was injured, you should report the incident to your insurer to help protect you from high-dollar personal injury lawsuits.

 If you’re involved in a single-car collision, and you feel reasonably sure you’re unhurt, then you may choose not to file a claim.

 3. Have you filed other recent car insurance claims?

 If you file one car insurance claim, it’s probably no big deal from your insurer’s perspective.
 If you file several, your insurer will label you a high-risk driver and may even cancel your coverage.
-Two at-fault claims in a 12-month period could increase your premiums by 86 percent or more.
+Two at-fault claims in 12 months could increase your premiums by 86 percent or more.